BY GRACE TAFOLLA

 How It Happened

-After a quiet second inning, Arkansas added two runs in the third off the crack of Lauren Camenzind’s bat.
-Camenzind teed a two-RBI single through the 5-6 hole to stretch the lead to 7-0.
+After a quiet first inning, Arkansas produced two runs in the second off the crack of Lauren Camenzind’s bat.

 Camenzind slashed her first career home run, a two-run shot, with two outs in the second to give Arkansas an early 2-0 lead.

 Kramer towed a three-run homer with two outs in the third, poking the lead to 5-0.